 Pharmacy Provider Frequently Asked Questions

-The PBA will implement NC Medicaid policies and clinical criteria, adjudicate point-of-sale pharmacy claims, manage prior authorizations, maintain the Preferred Drug List (PDL), conduct drug utilization review (DUR), operate provider and member help desks and deliver reporting and analytics to support pharmacy operations.
+The PBA will implement NC Medicaid policies and clinical criteria, adjudicate point-of-sale pharmacy claims, manage prior authorizations, maintain the Preferred Drug List (PDL), conduct drug utilization review (DUR), operate provider and beneficiary help desks and deliver reporting and analytics to support pharmacy operations.

 In addition, the PBA will also coordinate with managed care plans and process drug rebates under the Medicaid Drug Rebate Program (MDRP).